Arita Porcelain Lab Yazaemon Somenishiki "Kotobuki" Pattern Three-tier Food Box

 This three-tiered food box is a great item to serve a large portion of food that can be made ahead of time.
 Decorate your table with this food box as a center piece filled with appetizers or charcuterie.
 You can put various types of sushi or "onigiri"(Japanese rice balls) in each tier to have an indoors picnic at home.
 A variety of desserts packed inside this food box would be eye-catching item on your table when hosting a party.

-Arita Porcelain Lab is a brand/ company revived by Yazaemon VII as a successor to the long-established Arita porcelain kiln established in 1804.
+Arita Porcelain Lab is a brand/company revived by the seventh generation Yazaemon as a successor to the long-established Arita porcelain kiln established in 1804.
 To make Arita porcelain a global brand, the company has been working to create modern Arita porcelain that is in tune with modern lifestyles while incorporating the more than 200 years of traditions.